taisukef/bas2bin_for_IchigoJam/README.md

 Let's make BASIC program on your PC!
 This tool is converter from IchigoJam BASIC to bin file.
+You can add the C language code up to 3KB as asm!

 ## how to use